-With the green Raman light (not necessarily with the red Raman light), the continuous flow of Ar-gas has been implemented to effectively suppress Raman signals from the vibrational air scattering, mostly below about $150 \text{ cm}^{-1}$ , which was critical to reliably identify and trace phonon peaks at the low-energy transfer especially at high-pressures.
-In red and green Raman experiments, different single crystals were used with a similar sample quality.
+With the green Raman light (not necessarily with the red Raman light), the continuous flow of Ar-gas has been implemented to effectively suppress Raman signals from the vibrational air scattering, mostly below about 150 cm^{-1} , which was crucial to reliably identify and trace phonon peaks at the low-energy transfer especially at high pressures.
+In green and red Raman experiments, different single crystals were used with a similar sample quality.

-Moreover, Raman measurements on other beam positions at both ambient and finite- pressures with the DAC were tested, finding only a mere evolution of the background signal.
+Moreover, Raman measurements on other beam positions at both ambient and finite pressures with the DAC were tested, finding only a mere change in the background signal.
 Small linear background signals (mostly coming from the DAC) were subtracted for some highpressure data when necessary for a better representation.
 A small variation of the background signal at different pressure and polarization seems to be originated from a slight redistribution of the medium liquid (see Section S2B for details) when the new pressure was applied and/or the shape and size of the Raman light was changed depending on the incident polarization of the light.
-All Raman measurements were made with a high-resolution (1800 grooves/mm) setting to determine phonon positions more precisely.
+All Raman measurements were made with a highresolution (1800 grooves/mm) setting to measure the Raman spectra more precisely.